-- Drain on newspaper, sprinkle with salt and serve with tartar sauce and lemon wedges.
+- Drain on newspaper, sprinkle with salt, and serve with tartar sauce and lemon wedges.

-- 1 Cup Gluten free all-purpose flour (may substitute all-purpose flour)
+- 1 cup Gluten free all-purpose flour (may substitute all-purpose flour)

-- 1 tsp.
-Cajun seasoning
+- 1 tsp Cajun seasoning

-- 1 tsp.
-Black pepper
+- 1 tsp Black pepper

-- 1 tsp.
-Canola oil
+- 1 tsp Canola oil

-- ⅓ Cup Spiced rum
+- 1/3 cup Spiced rum

-- 1 Tbsp.
-Fresh orange juice
+- 1 tbsp Fresh orange juice

-- 2 Tbsp.
-Unsalted butter
+- 2 tbsp Unsalted butter

 - Combine gluten free flour, Cajun seasoning, and pepper in a small bowl.

-- Dredge fish filets in flour mixture.
+- Dredge fish filet in flour mixture.

-- Pre-heat a frying pan over medium heat.
+- Preheat a frying pan over medium heat.

-- Saute’ for 2-3 minutes per side or until just cooked through.
+- Saute for 2-3 minutes per side or until just cooked through.

 - Transfer fish to a plate and cover with foil.

 - Remove pan from heat then add rum.
 Return to heat and cook until liquid is almost evaporated.
 Caution: if using a gas stove, alcohol may ignite, so keep face away from pan.
 Add orange juice and butter.

-- 3 Lg.
-Eggs, beaten
+- 3 lg Eggs beaten

-- ½ Cup Gluten free all-purpose flour (may substitute all-purpose flour)
+- 1/2 cup Gluten free all-purpose flour (may substitute all-purpose flour)

-- 4 Ea.
-Green onions, chopped
+- 1 Green onion chopped

-- 1 tsp.
-Seasoned salt
+- 1 tsp Seasoned salt

-- 1 tsp.
-Black pepper
+- 1 tsp Black pepper

-- 2 Tbsp.
-Canola oil
+- 2 tbsp Canola oil

 - Combine all ingredients in a large bowl.

-- Add a teaspoon of oil to a pre-heated frying pan over medium heat.
+- Add a teaspoon of oil to a preheated frying pan over medium heat.

 - Add 4-5 heaping tablespoons of potato mixture to the hot pan.

-- Turn with a spatula and fry an additional 3-4 minutes.
+- Fry 3-4 minutes or until golden brown.
+Turn with a spatula and fry an additional 3-4 minutes.

 - Transfer cakes to a sheet pan and cover with foil.
 Keep warm in a 175 degree oven.

-- Repeat process with remaining potato mixture.
+- Repeat with remaining potato mixture.

-- ½ Cup Prepared tartar sauce (see recipe)
+- 1/2 cup Prepared tartar sauce

-- 1 tsp.
-White vinegar, optional
+- 1 tsp White vinegar optional

 - Combine ingredients in a large bowl.